EFSA to give advice on the intake of sugar added to food

 What is going to happen next?

 EFSA will use its established methodology to develop a protocol on how to carry out the assessment.
-Known as Prometheus – PROmoting METHods for Evidence Use in Scientific assessments – the method shows how EFSA selects evidence, how this evidence contributes to the risk assessment and how EFSA reports on the entire process and it results.
+Known as Prometheus – PROmoting METHods for Evidence Use in Scientific assessments – the method shows how EFSA selects evidence, how this evidence contributes to the risk assessment A specialised field of applied science that involves reviewing scientific data and studies in order to evaluate risks associated with certain hazards.
+It involves four steps: hazard identification, hazard characterisation, exposure assessment and risk characterisation. and how EFSA reports on the entire process and it results.

 In line with its commitment to openness and transparency, EFSA will engage with stakeholders throughout the assessment process.
 It will hold two public consultations, inviting feedback on the draft protocol in the first half of 2018 and on the draft opinion in late 2019, which will also involve a face-to-face meeting with stakeholders.

-In 2010, EFSA published its Scientific Opinion on Dietary Reference Values for carbohydrates and dietary fibre, which also included sugar.
+In 2010, EFSA published its Scientific Opinion on Dietary Reference Values for carbohydrates A family of nutritional substances that includes sugars, starches and fibres. and dietary fibre, which also included sugar.
 At this time, the available evidence was insufficient to set an upper limit for the daily intake of total or added sugars.
 New scientific evidence has come to light since then.
 There has also been growing public interest in the impact of the consumption of sugar-containing foods and beverages on human health.